 It is the responsibility of the lunchtime supervisors to debrief the Senior Midday Supervisor of any incidents with a child(ren) at lunchtime and to record this in the lunchtime book.
-At lunchtime, Midday Supervisors (MDS) will report any concerns to Lead MDS who will report on CPOMs tagging in relevant children and staff.
+The lead MDS will capture any incidents from other MDS and upload to CPOMs tagging in relevant children and teachers.
 Class teachers will check CPOMs and decide if and what further intervention is appropriate.